 Liberalism is far from being the dominant or even the mainstream school in India.
 Worse still, most consider liberalism as an idea imported from abroad and as being derogatory to national pride.
 Within the country, the cry goes, that liberalism suits the convenience of the affluent and the strong minority and militates against the welfare security net that the weaker masses of the society need so badly.
 The defunct Nehruvian Socialism is being replaced not by the vibrant forces of liberal entrepreneurship but by lumpen chauvinistic and communal jingoism…

 …But history has ample evidence that liberty blossoms in most unexpected of places and at seemingly impossible times.
 The world is moving towards demolishing walls that have fragmented and distorted the world.
 India could not remain for long an island of statism.
 Indian history shows that people believe in minimal decencies and are capable of fighting against tyrants if a Gandhi comes along.
 An Indian Hitler will have to be exceptionally lucky to survive for any length of time.
 This much hope ought to be enough for seekers of liberty and equality.

 Access the full document here.

 First Published in The Liberal Times – November 1995

-Other editions of the publication can be accessed at Indian Liberals, an open, multilingual digital archive committed to preserving liberal voices in the Indian public sphere.
+Other editions of publication can accessed at Indian Liberals, an open, multilingual digital archive committed to preserving liberal voices the Indian public sphere.